Techkene/TNMT_Retail_Dashboard/README.md

-# Capstone Project - TNMT Retail Sales Dashboard
+# TNMT Retail Sales Dashboard

 ## Overview
 This Power BI dashboard was developed as part of the Capstone Project for TNMT Retail.
 The goal was to analyze sales data and provide actionable insights through interactive reports and visualizations.